So, your daughter was selected to join the gymnastics team? Congratulations and welcome to the world of competitive gymnastics!

 USAG Level Framework

-USA Gymnastics (USAG) offers two types of competitive gymnastics programs: Development Program (DP) and Xcel Program.
+USA Gymnastics (USAG) offers two types of competitive gymnastics programs: Development Program (Dev) and Xcel Program.

 For a look at the compulsory skills, check out the 2021-2029 Compulsory Skills.